• Skip to main content

 • Add the 2 cups heavy whipping cream and 1 teaspoon vanilla extract.
 Whisk to combine.

-• Lay a towel across the bottom of a pan and arrange your ramekins on top.
-Pour the custard into the ramekins.
-Place the pan in the oven and then pour hot water into the pan being careful to not splash water into the ramekins.
+• Pour the custard into the ramekins.
+Place the pan in the oven and then pour hot water into the pan, careful not to splash water into the ramekins.
 The water should come about halfway up the ramekins.
-Bake for 25 to 35 minutes until the edges are set but the centers are still slightly jiggly.
-The baking time will vary widely depending upon the size and shape of your ramekins.

 • Remove the baking pan from the oven and allow the custards to cool for approximately 15 minutes until you can safely pick up the ramekins and remove them from the water.
 Allow the custards to cool on the counter for an additional 15 minutes.
 Cover each ramekin with plastic wrap and chill them in the refrigerator for at least four hours and up to four days.